 Connecticut Contact: Nancy Rebold and Pam LaRocca

 - The next time you're at a restaurant, simply say, "No straw, please."

 - If you want to use a straw, bring a reusable one with you.

 - Encourage your favorite restaurants to join the movement.

 - Spread the word to your friends and family.

-- Make a commitment to stop offering plastic straws in your restaurant.
+- Make a commitment to stop offering plastic and compostable straws in your restaurant.
 If people ask for a straw, offer a paper or reusable alternative.

 - Use the materials provided in the campaign packet to promote the movement at your restaurant.

 - Encourage other restaurants in your area to join!